BDehapiot/Template-Repo_Python/README.md

 ## Description

 ## Installation
-This tutorial provides a step-by-step guide to install **Python**, coupled with **Spyder**, using the **Conda/Mamba** environment manager.
+This tutorial provides a step-by-step guide to install Python, coupled with Spyder, using the Conda/Mamba environment manager.

+The **Conda/Mamba** environment manager allows to run Python code within a controlled environment that contains all necessary dependencies.
+It's a best practice to create a distinct environment for each Python-based projects.

-Spyder is an Integrated Development Environment (IDE), allowing users to easely execute and interact with Python codes.
+**Spyder** is an Integrated Development Environment (IDE), enabling users to easely execute and interact with Python codes.
 Although not mandatory, Spyder is highly recommended for beginners.

 Select your operating system: